Do you find your clients can’t afford you?

 I have difficult conversations with potential clients all the time.
 I ask them in depth questions about their personal lives and their financial situation – the sort of stuff we Brits don’t tend to talk about easily!
 But I have to ask those questions.

-Because sometimes when a client has no money at all and is going backwards fast, the very best thing she can do for herself and her family is take a deep breath and invest in her future.
-Whether that’s her future business, financial wellbeing, health or family.
+Because sometimes when a client has no money at all and is going backwards fast, the very best thing she can do is take a deep breath and invest in the future of her business.

-And at other times investing in her business would put her family into genuine financial difficulty and cause so much anxiety and panic that she won’t be able to think clearly and take the actions required to get her business working.
+And at other times investing in her business would put her family into genuine financial difficulty and cause so much anxiety that she won’t be able to think clearly and take the actions required to get her business working, and it would make more sense to stabilise things by getting a part-time job.

 So I have to have these conversations because if I don’t I can’t congruently help the client through to a clear decision about the right way forward for them.